laroche/tastyworks-pnl/README.md

 - Stock splits and spinoffs are not supported.
 - For currency gains, we could also add all fees as tax free by adding a separate booking/transaction.
 - In German: Stillhalterpraemien gelten auch nicht als Währungsanschaffung, sondern als Zufluss und sind daher steuer-neutral.
+Source Code existiert, ist aber auskommentiert.
 - Complete support for Investmentsteuergesetz (InvStG) 2018.
 - Add images on how to download csv-file within Tastyworks into docu.
 - Complete the list of non-stocks.